IndirawKurakula/CustomerRewards/README.md

 - H2 in-memory database to store the information
 - Refer application.properties file for connection details

+##### Pre-requisites
+- Java8&above
+- Maven
+- Springboot
+- H2 - Inmemory Database

 ##### To Run the Application
-- access the application using swagger-ui or postman http://localhost:8080/swagger-ui/
+- access the application using swagger-ui http://localhost:8080/swagger-ui/

 - using Postman